Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples/Sample1_HelloWorld.md

 ## Purging a deleted secret

-If the Key Vault is soft-delete enabled, then for permanent deletion, deleted secret needs to be purged.
+If the Key Vault is soft delete-enabled and you want to permanently delete the secret before its `ScheduledPurgeDate`, the deleted secret needs to be purged.
 Before it can be purged, you need to wait until the secret is fully deleted.

 ```C# Snippet:SecretsSample1PurgeSecret
 while (!operation.HasCompleted)